Rubberazer/JETGPIO/README.md

 FUNCTIONALITY:

-    JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc
+    JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc. No hardware to test it

     GPIO control setup of all the header pinout as input or output